Atsugewi: Neighboring cultures

 Relations with the nearby Achomawi settlements were varied for both Atsugewi bands.
 For example interactions between the territoriality adjacent band of Achomawi, the Illmawi, and the Atsuge were generally terse.
 These bad feelings arose in part from particular Atsuge trespassing upon Illmawi territory while traveling through to collect obsidian from the nearby Glass Mountain.
 In general however the Achomawi-speaking peoples were the principal trading destination for most Atsugewi manufactured goods and foodstuffs.

 Contact between the Achomawi and Atsugewi speakers with the Klamath and Modoc to the north was largely undocumented.
 Despite this, Garth found it probable that there were extensive interactions between the cultures prior to the adoption of horses by the Northerners.
 Leslie Spier concluded that the Klamath and their Modoc relatives gained horses in the 1820s.
 Atsugewi settlements were likely attacked primarily by Modoc.
 Outsahone was applied to both the Klamath and Modoc peoples.
 Captured people would be sold into slavery at an intertribal slave market at The Dalles in present-day Oregon.

 Atsugewi manufactured bows were prized by the neighboring Klamath, Paiute, Modoc and Achomawi.
 Called dumidiyi, the bows were of a similar design to those made by the Yurok.
 The best dumidiyi were made of yew wood by the Atsuge.
 As fairly peaceable relations developed with Paiute groups by 1870, these yew bows became a common trade item.
 The visiting Paiute would bring stockpiles of buckskins, red ochre, glass beads, guns, and especially shell currency created from Olivella biplicata shells in central and southern California.
 In return these trading goods were exchanged for Atsugewi basket and bow goods.

 The Tolowa, Shasta, Yurok, Klamath, Atsugewi and groups of Western Mono and Paiute were among those known to have adopted buckskin clothing from the distant Plains Indians.
-For the Astugewi, this relatively new clothing was called dwákawi.
+For the Atsugewi, this relatively new clothing was called dwákawi.
 They did not employ a system of consistently smoking the fresh skins.
 Only buckskins for formal occasions were smoked, leaving daily worn buckskins prone to water damage.
-The Astugewi potentially did not recognise the water resistance given by the smoking process.
+The Atsugewi potentially did not recognise the water resistance given by the smoking process.
 Garth conjectured that treating the buckskins with smoke was a recent development, having "a close connection with the introduction of buckskin clothing itself" but lacked direct evidence of this trend.